-For those of you who love classic style decorating, you should really consider incorporating a dark blue grey into your kitchen scheme.
+For those of you who love classic style decorating, you should really consider incorporating blue kitchen cabinetry into your next kitchen scheme.
 Whether you like a farmhouse look, an upmarket Hamptons style or a classic English scheme, using just white on its own, although lovely, can sometimes leave you wanting.
-Smart dark grey works well with white and is a great neutral however using blue really injects personality into your kitchen design.
+Smart dark grey works well with white and is a great neutral however introducing some blue kitchen cabinetry really injects personality into your kitchen design.
 Think fashionable Ralph Lauren and beautiful East Coast American style and you are well on your way to coveting a dark blue kitchen.

-2) If you are planning a two tone kitchen using blue and white, then always use the darker colour for the base cabinetry.
+If you are planning a two tone kitchen using blue and white, then always use the darker colour for the base cabinetry.
 This grounds the scheme and prevents it from looking top heavy.
-You can of course use the blue for a freestanding island bench which is a great accent.

-3) For a classic look ensure that the kickboards are painted in the same blue as the lower cabinetry so that the joinery looks more like a piece of furniture – a white or silver kickboard would really destroy the look here.
+For a classic look ensure that the kickboards are painted in the same blue as the lower cabinetry so that the joinery looks more like a piece of furniture – a white or silver kickboard would really destroy the look here.
 Kitchen manufacturers are getting into the navy blue trend and are producing laminates in this colour so that you don't have to have a painted finish on your kickboards.
 If the style of your kitchen is to have set back kickboards then the shadow created here ensures that this can work and provides you with a hardier finish than paint.

-4) Carefully consider the handles that you will use.
-Dark blue goes well with either silver or gold but will give you quite a different feel as you can see in the images here.
+Carefully consider the handles that you will use.
+Dark blue kitchen cabinetry is complemented well with either silver or gold but will give you quite a different feel as you can see in the images here.
 Gold is great with dark blue but will give you a more traditional feel while silver will bring a contemporary touch.
 Handles really do change the personality of a kitchen so ensure that you like the effect by placing the handle against a large sample of the paint colour.

-5) Finally, consider the effect of a benchtop and splash back.
-I do love a contrast with the dark blue so really love a white bench top, either something plain or a beautiful marble that can also be used for the splash back.
-Or for a more affordable style, a simple white subway tile.
-A natural timber bench top will look great but provides less of a contrast – there is no right or wrong – it will just give you a different feel so you need to consider the outcome that you prefer.
-Remember that using dark blue cabinetry is making a statement, so keep the splash back simple as there is nothing worse than too many statement pieces in a decorating scheme!
+Don't forget to consider the effect of a benchtop and splashback.
+I do love a contrast with the dark blue so really like a white benchtop, either something plain or a beautiful marble that can also be used for the splash back.
+Or for a more affordable style, a simple white subway tile looks good too.
+A natural timber benchtop will look great but provides less of a contrast.
+There is no right or wrong.
+It will just give you a different feel so you need to consider the outcome that you prefer.
+Remember that using dark blue kitchen cabinetry is making a statement, so keep the splash back simple as there is nothing worse than too many statement pieces in a decorating scheme.